PanicStation.org

 Do not do these things

-• Don’t enter passwords, card details, or one-time codes on any page showing a security warning.
+• Do not enter passwords, card details, one-time codes, or recovery codes on any page showing a security warning.

-• Don’t install “certificate fix” apps/extensions or accept random “security updates” offered by pop-ups.
+• Do not install “certificate fix” apps, browser extensions, or security updates offered by pop-ups.

 What to do now

 1. Pause anything sensitive.
-If you were trying to sign into banking, email, work, HMRC, or GOV.UK services, stop until the clock is correct.
+If you were trying to sign in to banking, email, work, HMRC, GOV.UK, shopping, or cloud storage, stop until the clock and the browser warning are fixed.

-2. Set the clock to automatic time and confirm the time zone.
+2. Set the clock to automatic time and check the time zone.

-3. Restart the simplest thing first.
-Close and reopen the browser.
-If that doesn’t help, restart the device.
+3. Restart the browser.
+Fully close and reopen the browser.
+If the warning is still there, restart the device.

 What can wait

-• You do not need to reinstall the operating system as a first move.
+• You do not need to reinstall the operating system as a first step.

 Important reassurance